marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part1.md

 * Getting to know JavaFX
 * Creating and starting a JavaFX Project
 * Using Scene Builder to design the user interface
-* Basic application structure using the Model View Controller (MVC) pattern
+* Basic application structure using the Model-View-Controller (MVC) pattern

 *****